DopplerHQ/radar/README.md

 # Doppler Radar

-Radar is a tool for detecting and identifying API keys, database URLs, and other sensitive secrets stored in your codebase.
-It is language agnostic and helps prevent API token leakage and other security misconfigurations.
-Radar is an important part of an application's security pipeline and can be integrated into your CI/CD pipeline to detect secrets before they're merged upstream.
+Radar is a token scanning tool that detects API keys, credentials, database urls, and other sensitive secrets in your codebase.
+It curbs fraudulent use and unauthorized access of your secrets that were accidentally committed.

+For security to be built into every application, Radar can integrate with your CI/CD pipeline to continuously monitor and halt leaks before they are merged upstream.
+Do you know how many secrets have already slipped into your repos?
+Radar can help you track them down.
+You wouldn't ride in a leaky boat; why would you ship a leaky app?

+Note: Radar does not perform any network requests and the secrets analysis will be performed entirely locally.
+This might seem obvious to you, but we want it to be especially explicit.

 ## Installation